 - Is the repeated condemnation taught by many considered to be God’s righteous judgment?

 - Do you know the most important equation in the Universe: Gg > Hs?

 - Is this the only day of salvation?

 - Is there a third temple to be built in Jerusalem?

 - What’s to become of Israel after Christ’s return?

 - Why is it necessary to destroy death and the grave?

 You’re invited to join in this process of discovery.
 This, like all other resources on this site, is available at no cost.

 1) Due to the dispute over the authorship of the Fourth Gospel, traditionally attributed to John, I will refer to this book as the Fourth Gospel.
-I have concluded on the side of such authors as J. Phillips, Edward Reaugh Smith, and Tobias Skinner who have shown conclusively John could not be the sole author and instead attribute primary authorship to Lazarus – the disciple whom Christ loved.
+I have concluded on the side of such authors as J. Phillips (ISBN13: 978-0-9702687-3-0) who has shown conclusively John could not be the sole author and instead attribute primary authorship to Lazarus – the disciple whom Christ loved.

 Follow My Blog